mech/Notes/HR/jobline.md

 # Jobline's Problem

+> Easiness is a recipe for crappy design

 Make customer WANT and VALUE your product.
 Bring CLARITY to everything.
 No out-of-context.
 Communicate and give context and clarity to the tasks/services you offer.

 Transform human capabilities.